-The Enterprise Investment Scheme (EIS) is a type of Venture Capital Trust (VCT) scheme many individuals may decide to invest in.
-This includes limited company contractors as well as other business owners and individuals.
-When they invest in EIS, HMRC allows individuals to claim 30% income tax relief against their overall income tax bill.
-In this article we will investigate what is EIS tax relief and how this works.
-Besides the EIS income tax relief, we will also look into EIS eligibility and the EIS tax benefits.
+As a contractor who runs your own company, you may wish to maximise your personal savings.
+The HMRC Enterprise Investment Scheme (EIS) is a type of Venture Capital Trust (VCT) scheme.
+In the UK, many individuals may decide to invest in one or more of these.
+This includes limited company contractors as well as other business owners and UK individuals.
+When a UK contracting professional invests in EIS, HMRC allows them to claim tax relief on the investments via their tax return, as long as they meet the EIS eligibility rules.
+Indeed, the tax relief itself is up to 30% against their overall income tax bill.
+In this short guide we’ll research what is EIS tax relief (HMRC) and how the scheme works.
+Besides the EIS income tax relief, we’ll also look into HMRC EIS eligibility and the EIS tax benefits.

 EIS investments were introduced in 1994.
-An EIS investment has a range of tax benefits for individuals, in return for becoming a shareholder.
-Please note that the types of companies that offer EIS investment opportunities are early-stage businesses and therefore the investments into these new companies are high ris
+The scheme has a range of tax benefits for individuals, in return for becoming a shareholder.
+What’s more, the types of companies which offer EIS investment opportunities are early-stage businesses.
+Therefore, the investments into these new companies are high risk.
+If you’re thinking about investing, you should look for an EIS investment opportunity.
+There’s plenty of guides and helpful information online with regard to advice from websites that specialise in these types of investments.

 VCT schemes in general

-In general, Venture Capital Trust schemes (VCT), of which EIS is one, offer tax relief to UK individuals (not companies).
-These schemes encourage individuals to invest in companies and social enterprises, and in return, they receive Enterprise Investment Scheme tax relief.
-Notably, the companies and enterprises are not on any recognised stock exchange.
-The schemes that are out there that you can take part in are:
+In general, Venture Capital Schemes (VCT), of which EIS (UK) is one, offer tax relief to UK individuals (not companies).
+These schemes encourage individuals to invest in companies and social enterprises.
+In return, they receive Enterprise Investment Scheme tax relief.
+What’s more, these companies and enterprises aren’t on any recognised stock exchange.
+Therefore, the schemes which are available that you can take part in are:

 - Enterprise Investment Scheme (EIS).